Experimental Demonstration of a Quantum Controlled-SWAP Gate with Multiple Degrees of Freedom of a Single Photon: Experiment setup

-The part (b), also a Mach-Zehnder interferometer in which odd spatial mode photons propagate in upper arm and even spatial mode propagate in lower arm, is to swap the even modes $\ket{\ell=0}$ and $\ket{\ell=-2}$ themselves by using a spiral phase plate (SPP).
-Meanwhile, we add a QWP at $0^{\circ}$ and a HWP at $\pi/2$ in part (b) to compensate the phase induced by the overall reflection number on the relative phase between odd and even modes.
+The Fig. \ref{fig:exp}(b) is a Mach-Zehnder interferometer in which odd spatial mode photons propagate in upper arm and even spatial mode propagate in lower arm.
+It is to swap the even modes $\ket{\ell=0}$ and $\ket{\ell=-2}$ themselves by using a spiral phase plate (SPP).
+We also add a QWP at $0^{\circ}$ and a HWP at $\pi/2$ in Fig. \ref{fig:exp}(b) to compensate the phase induced by the overall reflection number on the relative phase between odd and even modes.
 A PZT in the upper arm combined with a motorized translation stage is to ensure the optical path of two arm same.
 That is, no additional phase is introduced.
+The contrast of each interferometer in our experiment is between 94\% and 95\%.
 Based on the above modules, we can experimentally implement the Fredkin gate with hybrid DoFs.

 In order to explain more clearly, assume that the OAM initial state is generated by SLM1 as follows,

 where $\sum_{i=-2}^{1}\left|C_i\right|^2=1$.
 After a reflector, a QWP and a HWP, it becomes

 Here we consider the situation of the upper and the lower arms, respectively.
 Only some mirrors are included in the lower arm for a time delay.
 Therefore, the quantum state of photon propagating through the lower arm can be written as